☼EmotionalSupportPet.com (c) 2012-2018

 Does My Emotional Support Animal Need a Vest?

-Also, note that "registering" your pet through various online
+Please note that "registering" or "certifying" your pet through

-registration services does not give you or your pet any additional
+various online registration services does not give you or your pet

-rights - only a prescription from a licensed mental health
+any additional rights - only a prescription from a licensed mental

 On-board the Plane